Since its formation in 1995, the Canadian Friends of the École Biblique has given thousands of dollars to the École for a range of different projects.

 - Technological innovations and computer updates for the library.
 Current priorities of the library are the updating of the Koha Cataloguing System and making online resources (books and journals) available for library users.

 - Support for Canadian academics to serve as visiting professors at the École and conduct research for the Bible in Its Traditions project.
-Prof. Michel Gourgues of Dominican University College in Ottawa has been working on the Psalms, and Marc Girard, Emeritus Professor from the University of Quebec at Chicoutimi, has been working on the Pastoral Epistles.
+Prof. Michel Gourgues of Dominican University College in Ottawa has been working on the Pastoral Epistles, and Marc Girard, Emeritus Professor from the University of Quebec at Chicoutimi, has been working on the Psalms.

 - Visiting professorship in Bible and Archaeology: In 2008-09, the CFEB sponsored Dr. Michael Weigl, a Canadian-Austrian academic, to teach, lead student tours, and undertake research for a full academic year at the École.

 Our Scholarship Recipients Say....

 “I thoroughly enjoyed the library, where I worked usually from nine in the morning to about midnight.
 I always feel something special whenever I work in this excellent library.”

 – Dr. Ronald Charles, Religious Studies Department, Saint Francis Xavier University, Nova Scotia, summer researcher, 2015, 2016